po0ya/face-magnet/README.md

     - Take a look at and use `./experiments/scripts/plot_fddb.sh` for FDDB.

 ### Notes
-- The results are reported using an NVIDIA P6000 GPU with 24GB GPU memory.
+- The results are reported using two NVIDIA P6000 GPU with 24GB GPU memory.
 Big images need a higher memory because of the sizes of the convolutional feature maps, therefore if you're facing memory issues try setting `cfg.TEST.MAX_SIZE` to a smaller number.